 An Introduction to the F Minor Chord

-Understanding chords are essential to learning music theory: these triads form the basis of a composition and affect how a piece of music sounds.
+Understanding chords are essential to learning music theory: these triads form the basis of composition and affect how a piece of music sounds.

 What Does Music in F Minor Sound Like?